Skip to main content

 This experience, a quiet yet persistent sense of metabolic dissonance, is a deeply personal and valid starting point for understanding your own biology.
 Your body is communicating a change in its core operating system, and the language it uses is one of symptoms.
 These feelings of fatigue, altered body composition, and a general decline in vitality are often the perceptible results of changes within the endocrine system, the body’s intricate network of chemical messengers.

 At the center of this network for both men and women is testosterone.
 This hormone functions as a primary metabolic conductor, orchestrating a vast array of processes that govern how your body builds, repairs, and energizes itself.
-Its role extends far beyond the commonly understood domains of and libido.
+Its role extends far beyond the commonly understood domains of muscle mass and libido.

 Testosterone is a key signaling molecule that instructs cells on how to manage fuel.
-It influences how your body partitions energy, determining whether calories are stored as or used to build and maintain metabolically active muscle tissue.
+It influences how your body partitions energy, determining whether calories are stored as visceral fat or used to build and maintain metabolically active muscle tissue.
 When its signals become faint or inconsistent, the body’s metabolic efficiency declines.
 This is the biological reality behind the lived experience of feeling like your system is no longer running optimally.

 Restoring testosterone to its optimal physiological range initiates a foundational reset of the body’s energy management systems.